 Policy context and targets

-The indicator covers the species which are considered to be of European interest (listed in Annexes II, IV and V of the Habitats Directive).
-This set of species was chosen to be on the annexes of the Directive because they were perceived to be under some sort of threat at an EU scale.
+This indicator covers those species considered to be of European interest that are listed in Annexes II, IV and V of the Habitats Directive.
+It also covers all wild birds species occurring on Member State territories, as listed in the Birds Directive.
+This set of species appears in the annexes of the Directive because they are perceived to be under some sort of threat at an EU scale.
 The species set covers various taxonomic groups, trophic levels and habitats.

-Indicator trends should primarily be influenced by the implementation of measures under the Habitats Directive, such as the establishment of the Natura 2000 network and the species protection measures.
-Therefore the indicator assesses the success of the Habitats Directive, one of the main legislative pillars of EU nature conservation policy.
+Indicator trends should primarily be influenced by the implementation of measures under the Habitats and Birds Directives, such as the establishment and management of the Natura 2000 network and species protection measures.
+Therefore, the indicator assesses the success of the Habitats Directive, one of the main legislative pillars of EU nature conservation policy.

 Related policy documents